Abhishek-MLDL/IrisSeg/README.md

 1. Scale: This version of Code has not been verified to work with other Values for Scale Parameter.
 Hence We do not recommend Changing value of Scale Parameter.
 2. Size of Normalized Iris
-3. Out Directory and Output Filename
+3. Output Directory and Output Filename

 **Terms and Conditions**